IJAIED Special Issues (2019-2020)

 - Submission of Complete Manuscripts - February 1, 2020

 - First decision due to authors - April 1, 2020

 - Final decisions to authors - July 15, 2020

 Publication of Special Issue - Each paper will appear on the Online First soon after it has been accepted and processed.

 The full Special Issue will be assembled in the third quarter of 2020.

 Submission instructions Submit papers here using “Special Issue: Smart Authoring Tools and Processes”

-This track accepts IJAIED submissions that will be reviewed by predictable deadlines (e.g., similar to a conference).
+The International Journal of Artificial Intelligence in Education (IJAIED) invites submissions for the 2019 Fast Cycle.
+This track means that authors and reviewers get the benefits of predictable deadlines.
 This track maintains rigorous journal reviewing, including revision cycles which lead to papers of the highest quality.